 The draft of [I-D.finn-detnet-problem-statement], proposed by DetNet Workgroup of IETF, has described the requirements of deterministic network and deterministic scheduling partially.
-Because industrial field network directly faces the monitoring of industrial process, there is a difference between industrial field network and general network.
+Due to industrial field network directly monitor the industrial process, a difference between industrial field network and general network exists.
 Industrial field network has high demands on the deterministic delay bounds.
-In a field network, the delay of data transmission will affect productivity, and even generate industrial accidents when happening high packet loss ratio and transmission latency.
-For example, real-time measure and control of liquid level is required to avoid overfilling of oil tanks, because overflow may lead to serious economic loss and environmental threats.
+In a field network, the delay of data flows will affect productivity, and even cause industrial accidents when happening high packet loss ratio and transmission latency.
+For example, realtime measure and control of liquid level is required to avoid overfilling of oil tanks, because overflow may lead to serious economic loss and environmental threats.
 Therefore, it requires a deterministic joint scheduling method to guarantee the deterministic transmission of data stream in the new network architecture.